See the previous chapter…

 Among cylindrical projections, the Mercator projection is the unique projection which balances east–west stretching by a precisely corresponding north–south stretching, so that at every location the scale is locally uniform and angles are preserved.

 - Stereographic projection: used for chart covering small areas.
-Like the Mercator projection use the vertical scale to measure distances.
+Like the Mercator projection we must use the vertical scale to measure distances.

 - Gnomonic projection: used for vast areas.
 Great circles appear as straight lines on the chart.